fabien-colonnier/MyWebsite/emma/index.md

 </div>

 <p style="text-align: justify; text-justify: inter-word;">
 The second phase of the master's creation was to cut layers of foam according to the shapes of the body sections.
 The sections, previously prepared on CAD, were printed on paper and cut.
 They were then drawn on a first layer of foam.
-Then, each layer was doubled to get the symetrical section at each cut.
+Then, each layer was doubled to get the symmetrical section at each cut.
 A rough section cutting was made with a band saw and finished precisely with a lathe-mounted disk sander.
 Due to the choice to build the master around the frame to make sure that it would fit in the end, a long session of manually cutting and adjusting the sections was necessary to allow them to fit onto the wooden boxes.
 Then, a first squeezing of the section was made to make sure everything fit and to mark the position of the sections on the wood.
 Then, one by one they were glued onto the wooden boxes with putty.
 In this phase, a setting plate was made to provide a reference for the curve of the body.
 It was useful to make sure the sections were well placed and also to have a reference later during the sanding.
 </p>